 In summary, you can obtain the architectual training course which will show you how to draw houseplans that work and also meet code requirements.
 You can get QCAD Professional drawing software and the LearnQcad-CD which will teach in great detail, how to draw quickly and accurately using QCad.
 Sure beats the $1500 fee that most house plans will cost.
 And now you have total control.
 You can go to a local printing service to have your final plans printed on large paper, or you can use the procedures described here.

 in the "Draw Your Own Plans" Chapter.
 (7/24/07)

 This Chapter has been changed at the Website to reflect our new belief that QCad is now the better CAD program to use with dry stacked block house plans.
 This change is because we have completed LearnQcad, video training course CD that eliminates the steep newbie learning curve of QCad.
 With this 6-hour video training course, the power of QCad can be easily realized by most users within a very short time frame.
 CadStd simply has too many limitations to be considered now that LearnQcad training is available.
-It took 6-months effort to develope the QCad training course; but that effort is now completed and can be found at www.LearnQcad.com.
-You will also find a Bonus-CD on the order page.
+It took 6-months effort to develope the QCad training course; but that effort is now completed and can be found at https://www.youtube.com/lwgraves/playlists .

 in the "Draw Your Own Plans" Chapter.
 (7/31/07)